Medical questions & health advice by board certified doctors

-"Is there a home treatment I can try to get rid of an ear infection?
+"Is there a home treatment I can try to get rid of an ear infection?"

 I had a cold and developed a pain in the right side of my throat that spread to my right ear.
 It hurts mostly when I swallow and I get a mild shooting pain.

 This tube gets closed off when the upper respiratory passages get swollen.
 When the fluid within the ear can't drain, pressure builds up and causes pain.
 The only treatment that can be done at home is an over the counter decongestant which can help reduce the upper airway swelling.
 Sometimes the fluid inside the ear can grow bacteria and then we call it an ear infection.
 Most ear infections can go away on their own once the eustachian tube opens up.
 Other infections require a short course of antibiotics.
 Other possible causes of your sore throat include bacterial infections such as strep throat.
 There is no home treatment that is adequate to treat strep throat.
 I think your next best move is to schedule an appointment with your primary care physician.
 He or she can examine your throat and make sure that it is not strep throat or a peritonsillar abscess.
 From there, the doctor can examine your ears and determine if the right ear is infected.
 If it is, then you may benefit from a short course of an antibiotic.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.